RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Make all keyboard shortcuts configurable

 #### Under the hood
-* Add the chardet library as a new dependency.
+* Add the chardet and numpydoc libraries as new dependencies.

 ----